Mrs Mitchell and Mrs Hunter are our Year 1 teachers and Mrs Wadlow is our teaching assistant.

 P.E. is on a FRIDAY.
 Children are to come to school in their P.E. kits and remain in them throughout the day.
 P.E lessons are often outside, so please make sure that pupils have the appropriate clothing!

-Forest School is alternate THURSDAYS starting from the second week back after each half term.
+Forest School on a TUESDAY.
 Children are to come to school in their Forest School clothes (but normal shoes) and remain in them all day.
 Please ensure the children are wearing old jeans and a long-sleeved top and have named wellies in a bag to change into.